JanneMattila/www/docs/_posts/2025/2025-01-06-mi-and-across-tenants.markdown

 {% include imageEmbed.html link="/assets/posts/2025/01/06/mi-across-tenants/umi-principal.png" %}

-In order to test this out, I'll just create Virtual Machine and assign that managed identity to it:
+To test this out, I'll just create Virtual Machine and assign that managed identity to it:

 {% include imageEmbed.html link="/assets/posts/2025/01/06/mi-across-tenants/umi4.png" %}

-Before I jump into code, I'll give these links for you to study for more background information how managed identities and federate credentials work:
+Before I jump into code, I'll give these links for you to study for more background information on how managed identities and federate credentials work:

 [How managed identities for Azure resources work with Azure virtual machines](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/how-managed-identities-work-vm)